How Are The Vanarama National League Fixtures Compiled?

 Clubs are also asked to provide details such as their longest and shortest journeys and their preference for who they play over the Easter and Christmas periods – and any team who they wish to be scheduled opposite to.

-When all requests have been gathered, they are sent to Glenn Thompson of Atos who are an IT company who run the fixture compiling software.
+When all requests have been gathered, they are sent to Glenn Thompson of Atos - an IT company who run the fixture compiling software.
+Atos are a worldwide company who also work with - among others - the Premier League and EFL.

-The League then holds a meeting with Atos and a representative from the Football Supporters Association to identify any issues with the compiled fixture list and ultimately finalise the schedule.
+The League then holds a meeting with Atos to identify any issues with the compiled fixture list and ultimately finalise the schedule.

 What other factors does the League take into account when compiling fixtures?